• Summary

 Amd §§840 & 108, Exec L; add §214-j, Exec L

-Requires the secretary of state to develop and mandate annual training of police department personnel and state police officers on the protocols of the address confidentiality program.
+Requires the secretary of state to develop and mandate training of police department personnel and state police officers on the protocols of the address confidentiality program.

 Go to top